JosephOmalley/CMS-Project-Contributions/README.md

 # CSharpLiveProject
-This repository is dedicated solely to highlighting the contributions I made to the live project I did with my Code Bootcamp.
-In this live project me and my fellow students worked on a CMS (Content Managment System) for local theather in Portland.
+This repository is dedicated solely to highlighting the contributions I made to project I did with my Code Bootcamp.
+During this time I worked on a CMS (Content Managment System) for local theather in Portland under by code bootcamp's sister company [Prosper IT Consulting](https://www.learncodinganywhere.com/ProsperITConsulting).
 The CMS itself was made with ASP .Net MVC and Entity Framework.
-It's also meant to help manage login capability for subscribers, and log past performances and performers.
-The next section of this readme document will talk about my specific contributions and the skills I sharpened along the way.
+This readme document will talk about my specific contributions.
 ___

   My first story I automated the process of counting the number of contributing devs to theater CMS with pure JS.
 I did this by counting the p tag, because it was only being used for names.
 So I wrote a small piece of script that stores the amount of p tags on the document in a varible and places the value next to the H2 tag.